-At The Grove we recognise that the mainstream model of primary education does not always allow all children to reach their full potential.
-This could be for a number of reasons: the class environment is too overwhelming, there are significant gaps in their learning/early development or they have identified needs which require considerable adult support.
-To address this, we have created a special learning environment called The Aviary.
 This nurture- based class aims to allow children to succeed with a higher adult-child ratio than a mainstream class would allow, along with a bespoke curriculum that fully caters for their academic, social and emotional needs.
+Children would normally be taught core subjects in The Aviary class within the mornings and then re-join their mainstream class for the afternoons, as appropriate.

-The nurture lead (Dan Cumberland) is The Aviary lead teacher and is supported by a group of full time TAs, according to the number and needs of the children in the provision.
+Our behaviour lead (Dan Cumberland) is The Aviary lead teacher and is supported by TAs, according to the number and needs of the children in the provision.